 Administrative Initiatives.
 The events of September 11, 2001, bolstered the view that access to information about facilities should be restricted if it might make them more vulnerable to terrorist attacks.
-This led EPA to limit Internet access to "sensitive" data.
+This led EPA to limit Internet access on its website to "sensitive" data.

-Early in October 2001, EPA removed from the Internet general information from risk management plans - for example, about the physical state and concentrations of chemicals at facilities and the duration of a possible chemical release - which previously had been considered acceptable for Internet posting.
+Early in October 2001, EPA removed from its website general information from risk management plans - for example, about the physical state and concentrations of chemicals at facilities and the duration of a possible chemical release - which previously had been considered acceptable for Internet posting.
 EPA reportedly found no other information that should be removed from the Internet during the next few months, but officials remained concerned about posted information on facility locations that might be of use to criminals and terrorists.
-On March 14, 2002, EPA restricted access to Envirofacts, a link to several EPA databases that allowed the user to access facility-specific information about chemical
+On March 14, 2002, EPA restricted access to Envirofacts, a link to several EPA databases that allowed the user to access facility-specific information about chemical releases, compliance with environmental laws, and other issues.
+The next week, the White House sent a memorandum to all federal agencies, ordering them to further review and protect information that might be used to threaten national security or public safety.
+On May 6, 2002, President Bush signed an administrative order granting the EPA Administrator the authority to classify as "secret" information that might pose a national security risk.
+Administrator that might pose a national security risk.